-You had a good night sleep and now you’re expecting the surgeon in the waiting area before the procedure.
-Suddenly a strange thought comes to you.
+You had a good night sleep, and now you’re expecting the surgeon in the waiting area before the procedure.
+Suddenly, a strange thought comes to you.
 Who my surgeon really is?
 Is he a good person?
 How is he treating his wife?
 Is he good to his children?
 Is there any drama in his household, and if true, will it impair his decision-making at the operating table?
-What about the possibility, that his wife just’ve told him she is leaving, and he is blindsided?
+What about the possibility that his wife’ve just told him she is leaving, and he is blindsided?
 What about him just finding out from his doctor that his chest X-ray showed a tumor and now he, the surgeon, will need a biopsy?

 Your surgeon comes, smiles and answers any questions you have.
-He looks good, sounds confident and you’re relieved.
-But then you remember your friend, a nurse in the operating room, telling you all these stories about drama and things which happen during the surgery.
+He looks good, sounds confident, and you’re relieved.
+But then you remember your friend, a nurse in the operating room, telling you all these stories about drama and things which happened during the surgery.
 Does he scream?
 Curse?
 Throw the instruments?
 If so, will this behavior impact the results of your surgery?

 If you wonder what is going on in the operating room after they put you to sleep, this story is for you.